Welcome to Foot Revitalize!

 Circulation boosters have been existing only for approximately the last ten years.
 Most of them are clinically proven, which is something you should always be paying attention to if you are looking into getting one.
 They are aimed at improving the circulation and reduce swelling in your feet and also in your legs.
 Many people today suffers of poor circulation related mainly with diabetic neuropathy, or people with vein blockages.

 Problems with Vascular Circulation System

 The circulation system depends a lot on the peripheral vascular system.
 The peripheral vascular system consists of the veins and arteries not in the chest or abdomen (i.e. in the arms, hands, legs and feet).
-The peripheral arteries supply oxygenated blood to the body, and the peripheral veins lead deoxygenated blood from the capillaries in the extremities back to the heart.
+Finally, the peripheral arteries supply oxygenated blood to the body, and the peripheral veins lead deoxygenated blood from the capillaries in the extremities back to the heart.